 Dr Bates Gill

-Expertise: US domestic politics; US foreign policy, particularly in Asia; US security, defence and nonproliferation policy, particularly in Asia; US philanthropy; globalization of US sport
+Expertise: US domestic politics; US foreign policy, particularly in Asia; US security, defence and nonproliferation policy, particularly in Asia; US philanthropy

 In 2013 he received the Royal Order of the Commander of the Polar Star, the highest award bestowed upon foreigners by the Swedish monarch, for his contributions to Swedish interests.
 He has also served as a consultant to US companies, foundations, and government agencies, especially with regard to their policies in Asia.

-Among his professional affiliations, Dr Gill serves on the boards of China Matters (Sydney), the Rajaratnam School of International Studies (Singapore) and the China-Merck AIDS Partnership, and is a member of the Asia Society Policy Advisory Board (New York) and the Board of Advisors for the Shanghai Institute of International Studies.
+Among his professional affiliations, Dr Gill serves on the boards of China Matters (Sydney) and the Rajaratnam School of International Studies (Singapore) and is a member of the Board of Advisors for the Shanghai Institute of International Studies.
 He is also a member of the Council on Foreign Relations (New York) and the International Institute of Strategic Studies (London), and is an Associate Fellow with the Americas Program of Chatham House (London).

 He received his PhD in foreign affairs from the University of Virginia and was inducted to the The Johns Hopkins University Society of Scholars in 2007.
 In addition to his experience in the USA, has lived and worked for lengthy periods in France, Switzerland, Sweden and China.